Posted on: August 1, 2018

 However, escorts in Amsterdam often go with their clients to hotels.
 Most of the time, clients stay in a normal hotel in the city and invite the escort to their room.
 That is legal though!
 Read more about this here.

 Providers of tours in the Red Light District have to comply with strict rules that were in implemented in April 2018.
 If a guide gives a tour to five people or more, he/she needs a government exemption.
 With larger tour groups there is a set limit of 20 persons max.
 If the tour group is too big the tour will be ended and the guide and his or her company will be fined.
-After 11 pm no tours are allowed to opperate, this includes pub crawls.
+After 7 pm no guided tours are allowed to operate, this includes pub crawls.
 More info about these new rules can be found here.
-Want to have the best tour experience?
+Want to have the best tour experience with a licensed tour guide?
 Simply book one of our tours here.
+All our guides have an exemption of the City of Amsterdam.